Aaron Judge 2nd fastest to 200 HRs, Yankees beat Royals 8-2

 Whit Merrifield had a third-inning double for his 1,000th career hit and Salvador Perez had a sacrifice fly for the Royals, who have lost five straight.

-Judge, who became the first player in the majors this season to reach 40 homers Friday, fouled off two breaking balls from starter Jonathan Heasley before sending a 2-2 fastball into the right-center field seats for a two-run drive in the second inning.
+A day after becoming the first player with 40 home runs this season, Judge fouled off two breaking balls from starter Jonathan Heasley before sending a 2-2 fastball into the right-center field seats for a two-run drive in the second inning.
 It was one of his two hits, and he also walked twice.

+“He smoked it,” New York manager Aaron Boone said.
+“I told him the right fielder would have been moving in if I hit that same ball.”

+“I feel like the big numbers, it’s always tough to get past those,” Judge said.
+“To get that out of the way, plus a win, is pretty sweet.”

 Judge has 42 homers this season and is on pace for 67.
 He is tied with Sammy Sosa and two behind Barry Bonds and Mark McGwire for the most before Aug.
 1 in MLB history.
 Bonds holds the season record with 73 homers in 2001.

+“I can’t imagine a person more equipped to go through something like that,” Boone said of Judge.
+“I know, at his core, what he’s about and that’s this team and us winning and nothing will get in the way of that.”

 Yankees All-Star Nestor Cortes (9-3) allowed two runs in five innings.
-He struck out five and walked two.
-He has a 2.60 ERA over five July starts.
+He struck out five and walked two and turned in a nifty fielding play in the second, nabbing Hunter Dozier at third after slipping to the ground while fielding MJ Melendez’s grounder.
+Cortes has a 2.60 ERA over five July starts.

+“Had a little bit of traffic throughout the game that he was able to navigate, but overall, I thought he threw the ball well,” Boone said.

 Heasley (1-6), who was reinstated from the injured list prior to the game after missing 17 games with right shoulder tendonitis, allowed six runs over 3 1/3 innings in his first start since July 9.

+“You make mistakes against good teams, they’re going to make you pay,” Kansas City manager Mike Matheny said.
+“They made us pay.”

-Aroldis Chapman and Clarke Schmidt scattered two hits over the final four innings.
-Schmidt worked the final three for his second career save.
+Aroldis Chapman threw a scoreless inning and Clarke Schmidt worked the final three for his second career save.

 Garcia singled in the fourth to drive in Kansas City’s second run for his first career RBI.